Zennie vs. The Rockies –

 - Surely it can’t be the cost.
-I bet a million $$ would pay for less than a mile of this Colorado mountain road.
+I bet a million $$ would pay for a small fraction of a mile on this Colorado mountain road.
 Granted, they built it in the 1920s when a dollar went further, but this was obviously a difficult road to build.

 - Perhaps it’s because of the million dollar views, that come at you one after another?
 Just as you round the corner from one glorious vista, another that tops it comes into view!